octospacc/sitoctt/en/blog/2022-07-17-Come-la-nostra-Impronta-Digitale-Sociale-ci-Frega.md

 But then, how do you do it?
 Protecting yourself from tracking is possible, but it is not at all simple.
 Just as to protect your computers from web tracking you need to use browsers like Tor Browser which - when communicating with other computers - omit some data and mask others, to protect your personal identity from social tracking you need to avoid sharing too much of yourself with the world, even going so far as to lie if necessary.

-It is undoubtedly impossible to hide what some of the things we are passionate about are, if we have the desire to share them with the world, and perhaps discover like-minded people.
+Undoubtedly it is impossible to hide what some of the things we are passionate about are, if we have the desire to share them with the world, and perhaps discover like-minded people.
 Other things, though - for example, what relatives you have, the name of your first pet, what places you frequent, or how your passion for something began - if you're trying to erase your past and carry yourself as a totally new person, it's better not to tell them out loud.